-You can use the Show/Hide chromaticity histogram button • besides the histogram to help you see the effects of your CC curve tweaks on
+You can use the Show/Hide chromaticity histogram button • besides the histogram to help you see the effects of your CC curve tweaks on the histogram, and to help you find the maximum value before you start clipping colors.
+The screenshots show what the chromaticity histogram looks like for the untouched image, and then what happens when you increase chromaticity too much (you can do this using the Chromaticity slider, or, as in the screenshot, by sliding

-RawTherapee 4.0.12 User Manual Page 39 of 109 the histogram, and to help you find the maximum value before you start clipping colors.
-The screenshots show what the chromaticity histogram looks like for the untouched image, and then what happens when you increase chromaticity too much (you can do this using the Chromaticity slider, or, as in the screenshot, by sliding the top-right point of the CC curve to the left.
+RawTherapee 4.0.11 User Manual Page 42 of 105 the top-right point of the CC curve to the left.
 Holding the Shift key while you slide the point will help you keep the point at the top).